Videars/Statistics/Week7/Research.md

 So finally we can define the lebesgue integral using simple function (same way we defined the Riemann integral using simple functions).

-The Lebesgue integral of a simple function is defined as follows:[^5]
+The Lebesgue integral of a simple function is defined as follows:

 $$
 \int_ {F}s\\, d\mu =\sum_{i=1}^{n}a_{i}\\, \mu (A_{i}\cap F),\quad F\in X.